-The EEX-regulation also contains specific jurisdiction rules on several specific matters (insurance, employment contracts, consumer contracts).
+The EEX Regulation also contains specific rules on jurisdiction on several specific matters, including insurance, employment contracts, and consumer contracts.
 It is not always possible to deviate from these specific rules.
-The EC regulation contains several exclusive jurisdiction rules.
+The EC Regulation includes several exclusive rules on jurisdiction.
 The most important of these rules is that the courts of the member state will have exclusive jurisdiction in:

-These rules cannot be deviated from.
+These rules may not be deviated from.